Jeon-DataLab/SQL-Learning-Records/SQL Concept Fundamentals/SQL Fundamental Concepts.md

 **You can round to whole number using 0, and also to negative -5 for instance, to get to the left value 5 position.

+Aliasing and arithmetic
++,-,*,/
+Ex: SELECT (1+1);

+Diff. between Aggregate functions vs. arithmetic Aggregate functions : Vertically
+Arithmetic : Horizontally

+SELECT (gross - budget) AS profit FROM films;
+SELECT MAX(budget) AS max_budget, MAX(duration) AS max_duration FROM films;

+Order of execution
+FROM - WHERE - SELECT - LIMIT